idkqwertyuiopasdf/ExtremeROM/README.md

   <a href="https://github.com/ExtremeXT/ExtremeROM/blob/fifteen/MAINTAINERS">🧑‍💻 Maintainers</a>
 </p>

-# What is ExtremeROM Nexus?
+# What is ExtremeROM Quant?
-ExtremeROM Nexus is a work-in-progress custom firmware for Samsung Galaxy devices.
+ExtremeROM Quant is a work-in-progress custom firmware for Samsung Galaxy devices.

 It's based on the latest and greatest iteration of Samsung's UX and it also includes additional features and tweaks to ensure the best possible experience out of the box.